fdb/slarg-website/research-week/2025/2025-09-13-euro—vision-undergrounding-the-critical-mineral-processing-process.md

   - graphic design
   - minerals
 ---
-For the reserach week slarg invites you invites  to the book presentation  "EURO—VISION: Undergrounding the Critical Mineral " by  the artist duo FRAUD
+For the research week, slarg invites you to the book presentation  "EURO—VISION: Undergrounding the Critical Mineral " by  the artist duo FRAUD

  Lecture and book launch by the artist duo FRAUD